xpw0222/uchicago-pyanno/_sources/installation.txt

 Installation guide
 ==================

-**[under construction]**

 pyAnno can be installed on any platform that runs Python, including all recent flavors of Windows, Mac, and Linux.

 Install Dependencies
 --------------------

-To use pyAnno you will need to have the following Python libraries installed:
+To use pyAnno you will need the following:

    - Python 2.7
      http://www.python.org/